#33 Weddings

 #2 STUDY: The Ketubah

-Before the wedding ceremony, the groom (chatan) agrees to be bound by the terms of the ketubah, or marriage contract, in the presence of two witnesses, whereupon the witnesses sign the ketubah.[4]
-The ketubah details the obligations of the groom to the bride, among which are food, clothing, and marital relations.
+Before the wedding ceremony, the bride and groom agree to be bound by the terms of the ketubah, or marriage contract, in the presence of two witnesses, who sign the ketubah.
+The ketubah details the obligations of the couple to one another, among which are food, clothing, and marital relations and any other promises they may make to one another.
 This document has the standing of a legally binding agreement.
-It is often written as an illuminated manuscript that is framed and displayed in their home.[5]
-Under the chuppah, it is traditional to read the signed ketubah aloud, usually in the Aramaic original, but sometimes in translation.
-Traditionally, this is done to separate the two basic parts of the wedding.[6]
-Secular couples may opt for a shortened version to be read out.
+It is often written as an illuminated manuscript that is framed and displayed in their home.
+It is traditional to read the signed ketubah aloud under the chuppah, usually in the Aramaic or Hebrew original, but sometimes in translation too.
+Couples may opt for special customized ketubahs that are less traditional, but reflect the kind of marriage they hope to have, the home they plan to create and the values they hope to live by as a family.

 #3 WATCH: The Ketubah